iodapson/axum_workspace/docs/template.md

 sqlx database setup
 ```

-12. Run `cargo build`.
+12. Run `cargo build` from anywhere inside your `axum_workspace` Rust workspace.
 Refer back to the repo's README.md for instructions on how to build a docker image for the project, and spin-up docker containers.

 AND